IMGSaibh/Beziercurve_Interactive/README.md

 ### 1. you can inspect the flexibility of a curve with higher grades
 ### 2. continuity of GC0, GC1 and GC2 is also inspectable with limited degrees of freedom for each continuity
-### 3. restrictions of continuity will show you the attributes of tracks contructed with beziercurves
+### 3. restrictions of continuity will show you the attributes of tracks constructed with beziercurves
 - - -
 ## Control